sloumdrone/burrow/README.md

 ## Browser Features
 The following is a list of current and future Burrow features:

-- Tk based GUI
-    - Back button, move backwards in session history
+- Graphical User Interface
-    - Forward button, move forward in session history
+    - Back/Forward buttons, move about in session history
-    - Ffavorite button adds current page to favorites __(non-functional)__
+    - Favorite button adds current page to favorites
-    - Home, shows favorites and is a start page
+    - Home, shows favorites and is a start page _(configurable)_
-    - An address bar, on _ENTER_ submits a request for a _gopher_ page
+    - Address bar, on _ENTER_ submits a request for a _gopher_ page
     - Settings button, brings up configuration menu __(non-functional)__
-    - A display area for the requested information
+    - Main window, displays request data/pages/files
-    - Scroll bar
+    - Vertical scroll bar
+    - Auto hiding of scroll bars __(non-functional)__
     - A status bar to display various information
-- Links
+    - Links in menu pages behave similar to http style hyperlinks
-    - On hover, link destination shows in status bar
-    - On hover, link is underlined
-    - Links are colored differently from regular text _(configurable)_
-    - Link type appears next to link in noticeable coloring _(configurable)_
-    - On primary click, destination is loaded and new location replaces old location in address bar
-    - On primary click, link background changes to visually confirm click _(configurable)_
-    - Cursor is a pointer over links, while regular text is an I-beam cursor.

 - Menus, Pages, and Files
     - Menus display clickable links
     - Text files display in the viewport